 Eating certain nutrients helps you to stay healthy.
 Sources of omega-3 are a good example; include them in your diet!

 Omega-3 fatty acids, commonly called omega-3s, are gaining media attention.
 Yet, few people can accurately describe their exact function and benefits on health!
-Omega-3 is one of the fatty acids belonging to the larger category of lipids.
-They are essential to the body’s cells and crucial to several processes in the human body.
-Omega-3 fatty acids are described as “healthy fats”.
+Omega-3s therefore are fatty acids, which are part of to the larger family of lipids.
+These are essential to the body's cells and to the proper functioning of several processes taking place in the body.
+Omega-3s are referred to as "good fats".

 There are three main types of omega-3 fatty acids:

 ALA is an essential fatty acid that the body is unable to produce.
-Therefore, you must include it in your diet.
-However, the body can produce very small amounts of EPA and DHA from ALA.
-So, it is crucial to eat DHA and EPA-rich foods as well.
+You should therefore include it in your diet.
+On the other hand, the body can make very small amounts of DHA and EPA from ALA.
+It is thus crucial to eat DHA- and EPA-rich foods as well.

 The benefits of omega-3 fatty acids

 Omega-3 fatty acids, particularly DHA and EPA, are known for their numerous positive effects on cardiovascular health: